cardano-foundation/CIPs/CIP-0031/README.md

 Providing datum hash pre-images remains optional, since there are reasons to use reference inputs even without looking at the datum, e.g. to look at the value in an output.

-### Accessing the value in outputs
+### Accessing the value locked in outputs

 The motivation of this proposal mainly requires looking at the _datums_ of outputs.
-But reference inputs allow us to do more: they let us look at the _value_ in an output.
+But reference inputs allow us to do more: they let us look at the _value_ locked in an output (i.e. how much Ada or other tokens it contains).

-This is a bonus feature, in that we don't think it's critical, but it is still useful.
-If a user wants to use reference inputs to actually look at the _state_ of an on-chain application, the amount of value locked in the script is likely to be an important part of the state, so it's valuable to allow access to that.
+This is actually a very important feature.
+Since anyone can lock an output with any address, addresses are not that useful for identifying _particular_ outputs on chain, and instead we usually rely on looking for particular tokens in the value locked by the output.
+Hence, if a script is interested in referring to the data attached to a _particular_ output, it will likely want to look at the value is locked in the output.

+For example, an oracle provider would need to distinguish the outputs that they create (with good data) from outputs created by adversaries (with bad data).
+They can do this with a token, so long as scripts can then see the token!

 ### Hydra